danbev/learning-ai/notes/gpu.md

 is separate from the system's main RAM.
 VRAM is optimized for the GPU's high-throughput, parallel processing needs.

+### Memory transfers
-CPU to GPU Data Transfer: Initially, data (like a matrix for multiplication or texture data for rendering) resides in the system's main memory.
+Initially, data (like a matrix for multiplication or texture data for rendering) resides in the system's main memory.
 To be processed by the GPU, this data needs to be transferred to the GPU's memory.
 This transfer typically happens over the PCIe (Peripheral Component Interconnect Express) bus, a high-speed interface that connects the GPU to the motherboard and through it to the system memory.

 PCIe Bandwidth: The PCIe bus has a certain bandwidth limit, which dictates how fast data can be transferred between the system memory and the GPU memory.
 This transfer can become a bottleneck, especially for large data sets or when frequent data transfers are required.

-Data Fetch by GPU: Once the data is in the GPU's memory, the GPU cores can access it much faster.
-The GPU's design allows it to fetch large blocks of data concurrently, leveraging its parallel processing capabilities.
-This is particularly efficient for tasks that can process large chunks of data in parallel, like rendering graphics or performing computations on matrices.

-Data Processing: After fetching the data, the GPU performs the required processing - this could be rendering frames for a game, computing physics simulations, or running machine learning algorithms.
+Once the data is in the GPU's memory (HBM), data that a kernel operates on has to be copied over to the SRAM of the GPU (or the SM?).
+And once the operation is done the results have to copied back to the GPU's memory (HBM).
+Now, if we have multiple kernels that are called in sequence and use the results from another kernel it can make sense to merge, or fuse, them into a single kernel and avoid this memory transfer overhead.
+This is what is known as kernel fusion.

-Result Transfer Back to CPU: If the results of the GPU's computations need to be used by the CPU or need to be stored back in the system memory, they are ransferred back via the PCIe bus.
+If the results of the GPU's computations need to be used by the CPU or need to be stored back in the system memory, they are ransferred back via the PCIe bus.

-Optimizations: To minimize the bottleneck caused by data transfers over PCIe, software and hardware optimizations are often used.
-These can include minimizing the amount of data that needs to be transferred, using techniques like compression, or organizing data in a way that reduces the need for transfers.

 ### Single Instruction Multiple Data (SIMD)
 This means that all the cores on the GPU are executing the same instruction at